HWiNFO Adds Support For 10nm+ Ice Lake, Whiskey Lake, AMD 400-Series Chipset

 Finally, the changelog says the utility "Added reporting of CPU per-core turbo ratios (IA/SSE, AVX2, AVX-512) for Intel."
 This is important because Intel stopped listing multi-core turbo ratios with its Coffee Lake processors.
 This tactic breaks with the company's long-standing practice of listing the various turbo ratios that kick in based on the number of active cores.
 Intel has never guaranteed that its processors will reach the multi-core Turbo Boost bins, but it was nice to have them listed in the specifications.

-We have access to Intel's internal tools (and not from Intel), such as its PTU (Power/Temperature Utility), that list the Turbo ratios.
+We have access to Intel's internal tools, such as its PTU (Power/Temperature Utility), that list the Turbo ratios.
 We then share the ratios in our reviews.
 However, normal users do not have access to those tools, so it's a nice addition to HWiNFO.
 We loaded up the latest version and pulled a screenshot of the turbo ratios with the Core i7-7980XE (above).
 The utility lists the ratios correctly.

 It should be an interesting CES, particularly if Intel outs new 10nm processors in any form.
-Most speculate that Intel's 10nm(+) products have slipped to late next year, but we should know the answer in the coming weeks.
+Most speculate that Intel's 10nm(+) products have slipped to late next year, but we should learn more about the timeline in the coming weeks.